BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I worked on a project for one of my university courses.
 We are analyzing the gene expression in different forms of breast cancer.
 I did some initial exploratory analysis before the data normalization.

 **Thoughts**: I do not understand the half of what is written but I have a general idea of what has to be done.

+### Day 77: May 22, 2020

+**Today's Progress**: Today I selected the patients of my interest and splitt them into two groups.

+**Thoughts**: There are so my functions in R that work almost in the same way!